Amphetamines, Polydrug Use and Psychosis (IHSU5005)

 UNIT OF STUDY

 This unit focuses on amphetamine-type stimulant drugs, such as 'ice'.
-It covers the science behind how stimulants work (pharmacology) and the effects and harms of stimulant and polydrug use.
+It covers the science behind how stimulants work (pharmacology and neurobiology) and the effects and harms of stimulant and polydrug use.
 Topics include the needs of clients, and complications such as HIV, as well as treatment approaches.
 The scientific understanding of psychosis and the use of antipsychotic medicines are considered.
 The unit develops students' skills to design a program evaluation including describing the program rationale, goals, communication with key stakeholders, collecting and analysing data and giving the results back to the community.

 Our courses that offer this unit of study